 …I am actually placing the Expanded Table – the Sales table plus all the relevant records from the other tables on the one side of the relationships.

 The Expanded table will still be filtered by the current filter context.
 So if there is a filter on the Calendar table (say for 3rd Jan), then the Calendar table will filter the Sales table AND the Expanded Sales Table.
 If I re-run the SQL code with a filter on Calendar[Date] = ‘3 Jan 2016’ I get this new Expanded Table.
 The Calendar table is filtering the Sales table, and the Sales table is filtering the Products table.

 So when Sales table is used as the filter portion of the CALCULATE function, you can only “see” the Sales table, but it is actually the entire Expanded Sales table (including the Calendar and Products tables and any filters from all of these 3 tables) that is doing the filtering, not just the single Sales table.
 Filters from all 3 tables are therefore effectively filtering the BOM table and that is why it works.

 Here are copies of my workbook files if you want to take a look.

 Where to learn more

 I have learnt most of my advanced DAX knowledge from The Italians (Marco Russo and Alberto Ferrari).
 There is an excellent video available here where Alberto explains Many to Many relationships.
 I also recommend the book “The Definitive Guide to DAX” for anyone that wants to develop a deep mastery of the DAX language.

 For people that are earlier in the learning stages of DAX, you really must master filter propagation and context transition before you can move forward.
 If you haven’t mastered these techniques, I recommend you invest some time going back over the basics and make sure you have a solid understanding of the pre-requisites.
-The fastest, cheapest and most effective way you can do this is to read my book “Learn to Write DAX”.
+The fastest, cheapest and most effective way you can do this is to read my book “Supercharge Power BI”.